Health Protection (Coronavirus, Restrictions) (Steps) (England) Regulations 2021: Restrictions on the service of food and drink

 Special rules applied to restaurants, cafes, pubs, bars, social clubs and casinos.
-Where food and drink were sold for consumption on the premises, the business had to take reasonable steps to ensure that all customers remain seated while consuming.
-There is an additional restriction if the venue sells alcohol: customers cannot place or collect orders at the bar or serving area; all orders had to be placed and served to seated customers.
+Where food and drink were sold for consumption on the premises, the business had to take reasonable steps to ensure that all customers remained seated while consuming.
+There was an additional restriction if the venue sold alcohol: customers could not place or collect orders at the bar or serving area; all orders had to be placed and served to seated customers.

 There were a variety of exceptions for motorway service areas, ports, airports and international rail terminals.
 The rules regarding alcohol were relaxed at cinemas, theatres, concert halls and sportsgrounds where food and drink were ordered by ticket-holders.

 Collection of contact details on entry to venues

-Since September 2020, establishments where people came into prolonged contact with those from other households were required to collect and keep for 21 days records of the names and phone numbers of staff, customers, and visitors.
-These regulations required everyone entering as a member of a group to provide their name and contact details; previously it was sufficient for the group's leader to provide their own name and details.
+Since September 2020, establishments where people came into prolonged contact with those from other households had been required to collect and keep for 21 days records of the names and phone numbers of staff, customers, and visitors.
+These regulations required everyone entering as a member of a group to provide their name and contact details; previously, it had been sufficient for the group's leader to provide their own name and details.

-Reviews and expiry

-The Secretary of State had to review the need for the restrictions every 35 days.
-The regulations were originally set to expire on 30 June 2021, but that was later extended to the end of 18 July 2021.
-The restrictions were repealed by The Health Protection (Coronavirus, Restrictions) (Steps etc.) (England) (Revocation and Amendment) Regulations 2021 with effect from 11.55pm on 18 July 2021.